SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2014-04-22-unity3d-and-opensource-get-acquainted.markdown

 [https://www.youtube.com/watch?v=](https://www.youtube.com/watch?v=)

-&nbsp;

-> &nbsp;
 >
+>
-> Just remember, just because something is Opensource does NOT mean it is FREE.&nbsp; At some point someone has had to put a lot of hard effort, time or money into building something and is generous enough to share it.
+> Just remember, just because something is Opensource does NOT mean it is FREE.
+At some point someone has had to put a lot of hard effort, time or money into building something and is generous enough to share it.
 Recognise this and help them out, praise them or even contribute with time or even cash.

 > #### Don’t abuse Opensource contributors because it is not what you wanted !